hed-standard/hed-specification/hedspec/HEDspecification.md

 ## 5. Behavior of HED tools

 This section gives an overview of the HED tools.
-Additional details and links to specific tools are available in Appendix A.
+Additional details and links to specific tools are available in **Appendix A**.

 ### 5.1.
 Short-form and long-form